dsainz3/gate-hub/docs/reference/infrastructure.md

 ## VS Code Workspace

+You have two supported workflows:

+1. **Dev Container (recommended):** Use the `.devcontainer/` definition with the VS Code Dev Containers extension.
+The container mounts host SSH keys read-only, runs with host networking, and exposes helper commands (`haos-ssh`, `haos`) targeting `root@homeassistant.local:2222`.
+See the [VS Code Dev Container Setup](../how-to/dev-container.md) guide for build steps and troubleshooting.
-Connect from the desktop VS Code client via the **Remote - SSH** extension to the Home Assistant SSH add-on (`root@homeassistant.local:22`).
-The workspace opens directly under `/config`.
-A minimal `.code-workspace` snippet:
+2. **Remote - SSH:** Connect from the desktop VS Code client via the **Remote - SSH** extension to the Home Assistant SSH add-on (`root@homeassistant.local:2222`).

+Both workflows open the repository under `/config`.
+A minimal `.code-workspace` snippet for the Remote - SSH option:

 ```json
 {